 Craignure Pier on the Isle of Mull is the arrival point of the Calmac ferry from Oban, and is a short drive or bus journey from Mull's main town, colourful Tobermory.
 Mull is famous for its diverse wildlife, spectacular scenery, and a rich cultural history, and you can easily cross from Mull to visit the islands of Iona and Staffa.

 Oban North pier, and the newly opened North Pier Pontoons, are right in the heart of Oban town centre, with easy access to road, rail air and ferry links to the mainland and the Inner and Outer Hebrides.
 Nearby is Oban Harbour, a busy working port with modern, versatile facilities for a variety of users.
 Regular ferries have given Oban its title of the Gateway to the Isles, with easy connections to Mull and many other islands.

-Picturesque Port Askaig Pier connects Islay to Kennacraig and Oban on the mainland, and the islands of Jura and Colonsay, with regular ferries from the Calmac terminal.Visitors to the Isle of Islay can enjoy its eight working whisky distilleries, and fabulous scenery, seafood and birdlife all within easy reach of the pier.
+Picturesque Port Askaig Pier connects Islay to Kennacraig and Oban on the mainland, and the islands of Jura and Colonsay, with regular ferries from the Calmac terminal.Visitors to the Isle of Islay can enjoy its nine working whisky distilleries, and fabulous scenery, seafood and birdlife all within easy reach of the pier.